mattleibow/DeviceRunners/README.md

 There are a few packages in this repository, but the main ones are:

- - Visual test explorer/runner with `Xunit.Runner.Devices.VisualRunner.Maui`
+ - Visual test explorer/runner with `CommunityToolkit.DeviceRunners.Xunit.VisualRunner.Maui`
- - Headless test runner using XHarness with `Xunit.Runner.Devices.XHarness.Maui`
+ - Headless test runner using XHarness with `CommunityToolkit.DeviceRunners.Xunit.XHarness.Maui`
  - UI Testing support with `Xunit.Extensions.UITest.Maui`

 ## Testing with the Visual Runner